superg3m/ckit/README.md

 2. - [ ] Hashmap is not very robust I should offer a compare funciton hashmap and give default presets for primatives.

 ### Next Steps
-1. - [/] Rewrite the memory tagging system
+1. - [x] Rewrite the memory tagging system
-	- [/] Register custom Tags
+	- [x] Register custom Tags
 	- [x] ckit_alloc(size_in_bytes) // No longer requiring a tag it will just be a tag call user_unknown.
 	- [x] It should be trivial to put file and function information from where an allocation originated. (be careful for reallocations)
 	- [x] Introduce "MEMORY_TAG_MAGIC" in the header to catch bugs early